VladyslavLevoshko/ScreenReader/README.md

-PasScanApp is a full-stack Electron application for reading documents, demonstrating the integration of scanners based on two different processing workflows.
+ScreenReader is a full-stack Electron application for reading documents, demonstrating the integration of scanners based on two different processing workflows.

 🔴 Problem